Dubai International Academy, Emirates Hills – THE REVIEW 2020

-Dubai International Academy, Emirates Hills updated August 2019 – new school leadership, KHDA 2019
+Dubai International Academy, Emirates Hills updated October 2020 – Innoventures Education, new school leadership, KHDA 2020

 “We are the longest established IB continuum school in Dubai, offering an IB education from KG to Year 13.
-What sets us apart isour recognition, across everything that we do for our students, is the core belief that education is about preparing students for jobs in 10 or 15 years that don’t exist now.”
+What sets us apart is our recognition, across everything that we do for our students, that education is about preparing them for the jobs that will emerge in the next 10 or 15 years that don’t exist now.”

 Jayne Needham, Principal, Dubai International Academy